falconeilario/data-portfolio/README.md

 # Data Portfolio
-This is a collection of some of my tasks and projects developed for the Data Science Bootcamp by Cogrammar and HyperionDev I am attending.
+This is a collection of tasks and projects I developed for personal and professional use, as well as during the Data Science Bootcamp by Cogrammar and HyperionDev, which I attended in 2024.

-I'll use this space to monitor my projects, providing concise descriptions of their respective purposes.
+I will use this space to track my projects and provide brief descriptions of their purposes.

 ## [Marketing Performance Dashboard in Looker Studio](https://github.com/falconeilario/marketing-performance-looker-studio)